frconor-ebook/meditations/_posts/2025-09-23-the-imagination-and-interior-mortification.md

 "Even in the best of cases, it can lead us to daydreaming, from where sentimentalism may arise, which is also opposed to true piety" (Réginald Garrigou-Lagrange, *The Three Ages of the Interior Life*).

-Because of our situation of original sin, the subjection of the imagination to reason can usually be achieved only through mortification, "with the result that it ceases to be 'the mad person of the house' and confines itself to its own specific purpose, which is that of serving the intelligence enlightened by faith" (*Ibid*.).
+Because of our situation of original sin, the subjection of the imagination to reason can usually be achieved only through mortification, "with the result that it ceases to be 'the mad person of the house' and confines itself to its own specific purpose, which is that of serving the intelligence enlightened by faith" (*ibid*.).

 Allowing our imagination to roam freely means wasting time, which is a gift from God and part of the inheritance left us by Our Lord.